hotteano/intro-to-tcs-zh-cn/src/chapter_3.md

 ::: {.remark title="Boolean circuits nitpicks (optional)" #booleancircuitsremarks}
-In phrasing [booleancircdef](){.ref}, we've made some technical choices that are not very important, but will be convenient for us later on.
+In phrasing [booleancircdef](), we've made some technical choices that are not very important, but will be convenient for us later on.
 Having parallel edges means an AND or OR gate $u$ can have both its in-neighbors be the same gate $v$.
 Since $\AND(a,a)=OR(a,a)=a$ for every $a\in \{0,1\}$, such parallel edges don't help in computing new values in circuits with AND/OR/NOT gates.
 However, we will see circuits with more general sets of gates later on.